 Murton Park York is a fantastic experience for visitors of all ages, it’s an ideal destination for families looking to explore the history and culture of the region.
 With a wide range of activities, exhibits, and events, there is always something new and exciting to discover at this unique attraction.

 We loved our time at Murton Park Farming Museum.
 It took us around 3 hours to get around it all.
 You could easily stay all day if you have kids who enjoy playing at the park.
-Many families had picnics and sati in the park enjoying the sun.
+Many families had picnics and sat in the park enjoying the sun.
+Yorkshire Museum of Farming reviews from other visitors consistently reflect what we’ve found — it’s one of the best value and most underrated family days out in the York area.

 We’re going to try and get back to Murton Farming Museum to see all the different live-action events at the weekend!